Share this recipe!

 How did you make the eggs in your pictures?

 In my air fryer, did you know you could do that?!
-Place eggs in the air fryer at 250 degrees for 15-18 minutes.
-I like mine on the more medium side and I do 15 minutes, but for a more hard-boiled yolk, go for 18 minutes.
-Then place the eggs in an ice water bath and peel.
+Here’s how: place eggs in the air fryer at 250ºF for 15-18 minutes.
+I do 15 minutes because I like mine on the more medium side, but for a hard-boiled yolk, go for 18 minutes.
+Then place the eggs in a cold water bath and peel.

 Where do you find chili crunch seasoning?